L0WK3Y-IAAN/Hunting-With-L0WK3Y/Resources/Personal/Write-ups/HackTheBox/Mobile/APKey/README.md

 ### ***"This app contains some unique keys.
 Can you get one?"***

-The Android app had several Java classes—each holding small fragments of what eventually formed two critical pieces of data:
+The Android app had several Java classes each holding small fragments of what eventually formed two critical pieces of data:

 1. **The AES Decryption Key:** Built by concatenating individual characters selected from various string arrays.
 2. **The Encrypted Flag:** Constructed by piecing together substrings from multiple arrays into one long Base64‑encoded ciphertext.